abhipraydhoble/Assignments/aws-tasks.md

 ---

 ## 🌐 VPC & Networking
 1. VPC Peering (same region and cross region)
-2. VPC 3-tier architecture
-3. Explore VPC endpoint for S3
+2. Explore VPC endpoint for S3
-4. Subnetting and network calculation (CIDR 172.21.0.0/16 → /17 to /23)
+3. Subnetting and network calculation (CIDR 172.21.0.0/16 → /17 to /23)

 ---